Find out how to get the right travel insurance for trips to Japan with our partner, theidol.com

 Medical care in Japan is expensive and doctors can refuse treatment to tourists without valid medical insurance - make sure your travel insurance includes medical cover.

-The FCO advises that while treatment and facility standards are high, the cost of treatment can be very expensive and clinicians may want proof you’re able to cover the costs.
+The FCDO advises that while treatment and facility standards are high, the cost of treatment can be very expensive and clinicians may want proof you’re able to cover the costs.

 Your treatment could be delayed while your policy is checked - contact your insurer as soon as possible if you need medical care.